cross-border payments

 What Are Cross-Border Payments?

 A cross-border payment refers to any transaction in which the payer and the payee are located in different countries; these transactions can take place between individuals, companies and banking institutions.
-Global cross-border payment flows are expected to reach $156 trillion by 2022, making it one of the fastest growing segments within the global payments ecosystem.
+The value of cross-border payments is expected to reach over $250 trillion by 2027, making it one of the fastest growing segments within the global payments ecosystem.

 Why use cross-border payments?